GruffCassquatch/FoodTweaker/README.md

   * The data available on cattails suggests they have 10x less calories/kg than the Game Default value.
 [Source 1](https://nutritiondata.self.com/facts/ethnic-foods/10462/2), [Source 2](https://www.healthbenefitstimes.com/cattail/), [Source 3](https://www.lybrate.com/topic/benefits-of-cattail-and-its-side-effects).
   * Some foods, like wolf meat, have to be estimated as there isn't comprehensive nutritional data available for them.

+The mod does not currently include calorie adjustment for modded foods, as these are already realistic.

   ## Limitations:
   * If you change the mod settings while in-game, you will need to change scene to apply the changes (e.g. go outside/inside).